 Furthermore, your hair may not always have been coarse.
 Prolonged use of topical Minoxidil may also have caused hair to turn coarse.
 But worry not – you can easily soften this coarse hair and reduce the frizz and tangles by following a few simple methods.

 1. Apply Nourishing Hair Oils

 Healthy coarse hair is the strongest among all hair types.
 But it is also the most prone to dryness.
 You can restore the hair shine and moisture by applying avocado, olive, or coconut oils.
 These hair oils have rapid penetration power and make hair softer.
-They also contain conditioning and nourishing properties that help control hair frizz and reduce dryness.
+They also contain hair conditioning and nourishing properties that help control hair frizz and reduce dryness.

 - Coconut Oil: Coconut oil is rich in vitamins E and K and has a high affinity for hair proteins that can penetrate hair fibers.
 This hair oil penetrates each shaft and provides long-lasting hydration (2).
-It could also help in dandruff treatment.

-- Olive Oil: Olive oil has been used in hair care for its softening properties.
+- Olive Oil: Olive oil has been used in hair care for its hair softening properties.
 Its oleic acid and squalane may add moisture to the hair.
 However, more research is needed in this regard.